dpatti/js-primer/problems.md

 ## 2. Count occurrences

-Now that we can count each item in an array, let's be picky about what we can count.
-We'll expand on the last one by writing a new function `countEq(arr, val)`, which takes an extra argument that is a single value and returns the number of times that value occurs in the array.
+Now that we can count each item in an array, let's be picky about what we want to count.
+We'll expand on the last problem by writing a new function `countEq(arr, val)`, which takes an extra argument that is a single value and returns the number of times that value occurs in the array.
 Remember, JavaScript can be tricky about what "equals" means.
-For example, `0` the number is not the same as `"0"` the string.
+For example, we don't want to consier `0` the number to be the same as `"0"` the string.

 ```js
 countEq([1, 2, 2, 3], 2);